 - Consider using an equity approach to increase screening rates for targeted communities.
-By looking at vaccination rates by such factors as race, ethnicity, location (i.e, zip code), and preferred language, it is possible to identify barriers that affect specific communities, and plan interventions to address these barriers. - Ensure information is consistent, welcoming, in plain, person-centered language, appropriate, and delivered in traditional and electronic applications (based on patient preference). - Have a conversation with caregivers to confirm that vaccination information and next steps covered in the visit are mutually understood, caregivers agree with any plans made, and caregivers were given the opportunity to ask questions. - Use approaches and partnerships that align with your practice's demographics (partner with local schools, faith-based organizations). - Identify and address barriers to care (transportation, hours of operation, child care).
+Look at vaccination rates by factors such as race, ethnicity, location (i.e, zip code), and preferred language.
+It is possible to identify barriers that affect specific communities, and plan interventions to address these barriers. - Ensure information is consistent, welcoming, in plain person-centered language, appropriate, and delivered in traditional and electronic applications (based on patient's preference). - Have a conversation with parents/caregivers to confirm that vaccination information and next steps covered in the visit are mutually understood.
+Parent/caregivers should agree with any plans made and given the opportunity to ask questions. - Use approaches that align with your practice's demographics (partner with local schools and faith-based organizations). - Identify and address barriers to care (transportation, hours of operation, childcare).